-Object of Point of Ordera Basis of Point of Order ^b Subject Matter Waiver Motion ^c Disposition of Point of Order Section 2909 No change in outlays or revenues Abstinence education programs Rejected, 52-46 Sustained; provision struck (July 23, 1996) 22 provisions in various titles of the bill [various bases cited] Various topics involving the Food Stamp, School Lunch, and Child Nutrition programs and welfare reform None Sustained against 21 provisions, which were struck from the bill; not sustained against 1 provision, which remained in the bill (July 23, 1996) b.
-To Bar Consideration of Am nendment(s) First Modified Amendment No. 4914 No change in outlays or revenues Expressing the sense of Congress that the President should ensure approval of state welfare reform waiver requests Rejected, 55-43 Sustained; amendment fell (July 19, 1996) .
-Balanced Budget Act of 1997 (P.L.
+Object of Point of Order ^a Basis of Point of Order ^b Subject Matter Waiver Motion ^c 22 provisions in various titles of the bill [various bases cited] Various topics involving the Food Stamp, School Lunch, and Child Nutrition programs and welfare reform None b.
+To Bar Consideration o f Amendment(s) First Modified Amendment No. 4914 No change in outlays or revenues Expressing the sense of Congress that the President should ensure approval of state welfare reform waiver requests Rejected, 55-43 Balanced Budget Act of 19 997 (P.L.
 105-33; 8/5/1997) a.
-To Strike Provision(s) from Bill or Conference Report Section 5611 No change in outlays or revenues Raising the age of Medicare eligibility Approved, 62-38 Fell (June 24, 1997) Section 5822 Budgetary changes merely incidental to non-budgetary components Enrollment eligibility (Welfare- to-Work Grant Program) [waiver motion withdrawn] Sustained; provision struck (June 25, 1997) Section 1949(a)(2) No change in outlays or revenues Bar against the use of federal funding of abortions under Medicaid None [point of order withdrawn] Sections 5713, 5833, and 5987 Outside committee's jurisdiction [various topics] None Sustained; sections struck (June 25, 1997) Section 5001 No change in outlays or revenues Establishment of a Medicare Choice program (balanced billing protection) Approved, 62-37 Fell (June 25, 1997) b.
-To Bar Consideration of Am nendment(s) Levin Amendment No. 482 No change in outlays or revenues Allowing vocational educational training to be counted as a work activity under the Temporary Assistance for Needy Families program Rejected, 55-45 Sustained; amendment fell (June 25, 1997)
+To Strike Provision(s) fi rom Bill or Conference Report t Section 5611 No change in outlays or revenues Raising the age of Medicare eligibility Approved, 62-38 Section 5822 Budgetary changes merely incidental to non-budgetary components Enrollment eligibility (Welfare-to-Work Grant Program) [waiver motion withdrawn] Section 1949(a)(2) No change in outlays or revenues Bar against the use of federal funding of abortions under Medicaid None Sections 5713, 5833, and 5987 Outside committee's jurisdiction [various topics] None Section 5001 No change in outlays or revenues Establishment of a Medicare Choice program (balanced billing protection) Approved, 62-37 b.
+To Bar Consideration o f Amendment(s) Levin Amendment No. 482 No change in outlays or revenues Allowing vocational educational training to be counted as a work activity under the Temporary Assistance for Needy Families program Rejected, 55-45 Kennedy Amendment No. 490 Increase in deficit or reduction of surplus in fiscal year beyond those covered by instructions Student Ioan programs Rejected, 43-57

-Object of Point of Order ^a Basis of Point of Order ^b Subject Matter Waiver Motion ^c Disposition of Point of Order Kennedy Amendment No. 490 Increase in deficit or reduction of surplus in fiscal year beyond those covered by instructions Student loan programs Rejected, 43-57 Sustained; amendment fell (June 25, 1997) Kennedy Amendment No. 504 [no basis cited] Immediate transfer to Medicare Part B of certain home health benefits Rejected, 38-62 Sustained; amendment fell (June 25, 1997) 0.
-Taxpayer Relief Act of 1997 (F P.L.
-105-34; 8/5/1997) a.
-To Strike Provision(s) from Bill or Conference Report Section 602 No change in outlays or revenues District of Columbia Government reform [waiver motion withdrawn] Sustained; section struck (June 26, 1997) Section 702(d) No change in outlays or revenues Intercity passenger rail funding Approved, 77-21 Fell (June 27, 1997) Section 1604(f)(3) No change in outlays or revenues Crediting of new cigarette tax against "global settlement" Approved, 78-22 Fell (July 31, 1997) b.
-To Bar Consideration of Am nendment(s) Gramm Amendment No. 566 No change in outlays or revenues Balanced budget enforcement procedures Rejected, 37-63 Sustained; amendment fell (June 27, 1997) Bumpers Amendment No. 568 [no basis cited] Prohibition against scoring, for budget purposes, revenues from sale of certain federal lands Rejected, 48-52 Sustained; amendment fell (June 27, 1997) Craig Amendment No. 569 No change in outlays or revenues Prohibition in PAYGO budget process against using tax increases to pay for mandatory spending increases Rejected, 42-58 Sustained; amendment fell (June 27, 1997) Brownback/Kohl Amendment No. 570 No change in outlays or revenues Balanced budget enforcement procedures Rejected, 57-43 Sustained; amendment fell (June 27, 1997) First Amendment No. 571 No change in outlays or revenues Balanced budget enforcement procedures Rejected, 59-41 Sustained; amendment fell (June 27, 1997) Abraham Amendment No. 538 No change in outlays or revenues Reservation of future revenue windfalls for tax or deficit reduction Rejected, 53-47 Sustained; amendment fell (June 27, 1997)
+Object of Point of Order ^a Basis of Point of Order ^b Subject Matter Waiver Motion ^c Kennedy Amendment No. 504 [no basis cited] Immediate transfer to Medicare Part B of certain home health benefits Rejected, 38-62 0.
+Taxpayer Relief Act of 199 97 (P.L.
+105-34; 8/5/1997) . a.
+To Strike Provision(s) fre om Bill or Conference Report t Section 602 No change in outlays or revenues District of Columbia Government reform [waiver motion withdrawn] Section 702(d) No change in outlays or revenues Intercity passenger rail funding Approved, 77-2 Section 1604(f)(3) (as included in the conference report [H.Rept.
+105-220] to accompany the bill) No change in outlays or revenues Crediting of new cigarette tax against "global settlement" Approved, 78-2 b.
+To Bar Consideration of Amendment(s) Gramm Amendment No. 566 No change in outlays or revenues Balanced budget enforcement procedures Rejected, 37-63 Bumpers Amendment No. 568 [no basis cited] Prohibition against scoring, for budget purposes, revenues from sale of certain federal lands Rejected, 48-52 Craig Amendment No. 569 No change in outlays or revenues Prohibition in PAYGO budget process against using tax increases to pay for mandatory spending increases Rejected, 42-5 Brownback/Kohl Amendment No. 570 No change in outlays or revenues Balanced budget enforcement procedures Rejected, 57-4 First Amendment No. 571 No change in outlays or revenues Balanced budget enforcement procedures Rejected, 59-4 Abraham Amendment No. 538 No change in outlays or revenues Reservation of future revenue windfalls for tax or deficit reduction Rejected, 53-4 I. Taxpayer Refund and Reli ief Act of 1999 (H.R.
+2488; veto ved 9/23/1999) · a.
+To Strike Provision(s) fre om Bill or Conference Report t Section 1502 Increase in deficit or reduction of surplus in fiscal year beyond those covered by instructions General extension of revenue-reduction provisions Rejected, 51-4